upamanyu96k/emotion-detector/README.md

-# Emotion Detector
+# Final Project: Emotion Detector

-This is my final project for Coursera.
+This is the Final Project for Emotion Detector using Watson NLP.

-It detects emotions from text using AI.